andrybrew/The-Sustainability-Governance-Paradox/README.md

 prior to network construction.

-The macroeconomic control series used in the identification analysis (Brent crude prices, the Caldara–Iacoviello Geopolitical Risk Index, and the OECD G20 Composite Leading Indicator) are maintained by third parties and are not redistributed here;
-`econometric_validation/fetch_controls.py` reconstructs the control panel from the original public sources.
+The macroeconomic control series used in the identification analysis (Brent crude prices, the Caldara–Iacoviello Geopolitical Risk Index, and the US Industrial Production Index as a global activity proxy) are maintained by third parties and are not redistributed here; `econometric_validation/fetch_controls.py` reconstructs the control panel from the original public sources.

 ## Reproducing the analysis